Portals

 }

-3. Now that we've filled in all the required fields, we can go ahead and create the portal which will subsequently generate a new HTTP endpoint and corresponding access token which we’ll use later for authentication.
+3. After completing the required fields for this mutation, proceed to create the portal, which subsequently generates a new HTTP endpoint and corresponding access token (known as an admin-level portal token) which you'll need to use later for authentication.

-5. Now it’s time to call our new endpoint.
-You can access it using the following, replacing the organisation slug with your own.
+5. Make a request to your new endpoint.
+You can access it using the following curl command, replacing the organization slug with your own.

 curl -H "Authorization: Bearer $TOKEN" \